Sign up to receive the City Newsletter, Event Info and Announcements

 In 2007, the City Councils of Crescent Springs and Villa Hills voted to “adopt” a battery of the 1-320th Field Artillery Regiment, a part of the famed 101st Airborne at Fort Campbell, Kentucky.
 In total, 5 cities in Northern Kentucky adopted the 5 batteries that make up the 1-320th, including Lakeside Park, Erlanger, and Elsmere.
 ASA is an organization based in California, formed by a young woman whose brother (Joe) was serving in Vietnam.
 He wrote his sister, telling her that many of the soldiers in his unit received nothing from their friends and family, and asked if she would be willing to organize some “care packages” with the residents of her city, San Mateo, California.

 As Linda Patterson was organizing this, she received word that Joe had been killed in action.
 Through her grief, she followed up on her promise and traveled personally to Vietnam to meet Joe’s “brothers in arms” and deliver the care packages.
-She formed ASA and for 50 years has traveled the country, enlisting cities in many states to join in the adoption program.
+She formed ASA and for over 50 years has traveled the country, enlisting cities in many states to join in the adoption program.
 We’re proud to say that Kentucky has one of the highest numbers of adoptive cities in the country!

 The 5 cities (Villa Hills, Crescent Springs, Lakeside Park, Erlanger, and Elsmere) have supported our men and women soldiers through 3 deployments to Iraq, 4 deployments to Afghanistan, and several others to “trouble spots” around the world since 2007.
 When not deployed, we support projects and programs at Fort Campbell, and occasionally host soldiers here in Northern Kentucky for some of our local events.
 All the money is raised through private and corporate donations – NO tax-payer money is used.